Kiri0003/hello-world-test-/README.md

 Hello Everyone!

-I am just someone who is bored and wanting to learn!
+I'm just someone who is bored and wanting to learn!